joshnuss/1000experiments.dev/src/routes/posts/when-to-use-math.md

 ## Division

-Breaking a set of items into equal parts.
+Breaking a set of items into parts.

-## Fraction
+## Fractions

-When the quantity is less than a single unit. eg. slice of pizza vs a bite of pizza, if a slice is a single unit, then a bite is a fraction of a slice.
+When the quantity is less than a single unit. eg. slice of pizza vs. a bite of pizza.
+If a slice is a single unit, then a bite is a fraction of a slice.

 ## Exponents

-Abbreviate large numbers.
+Abbreviating large numbers.

 ## Equation & Formulas

-Describe how multiple variables relate to each other.
+Describing how multiple variables relate to each other.

 ## Geometry